lopezdsr/sql-query/sqlref.md

 ## Spark SQL functions

-Queries can employ any of the [Spark SQL functions](https://spark.apache.org/docs/2.3.0/api/sql/index.html), with the following exceptions:
+A query can use any of the [Spark SQL functions](https://spark.apache.org/docs/2.3.0/api/sql/index.html), with the following exceptions:

 - assert_true
 - input_file_block_start